ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

 ## Sapling Changes Overview
 [sapling-changes-overview]: #sapling-changes-overview

 V4 and V5 transactions both support sapling, but the underlying data structures are different.
-So need to make the sapling data types generic over the V4 and V5 structures.
+So we need to make the sapling data types generic over the V4 and V5 structures.

 In V4, anchors are per-spend, but in V5, they are per-transaction.